Youth-Centered Environmental Shift Program

 -

 Between 2020 and 2024, OSPI Staff recruited three Washington Schools to implement the YES! program pilot, with assistance from an evaluation team at the University of Washington (UW).
-The results of the pilot and the YES!
-Toolkit are coming soon.

 - Research